haribabu20/Interview_Prep/Javascript_Handson/Notes/JS_Theory.md

 JSON.stringify(obj) → converts a JavaScript object into a JSON [string] JSON.parse(jsonString) → converts a JSON string back into a JavaScript object

-3. console.log()

-console.log(typeof NaN)  // number
-console.log(typeof null)  // object
-console.log(typeof undefined)  // undefined

-console.log(NaN == NaN) // false ---> NaN is not equal to anything, including itself console.log(NaN === NaN) // false

-console.log(''.length) // 0
-console.log(' '.length) // 1

-4. NaN

-  isNaN("Hi") // true

-      it tries to convert the string to number. it is not possible.
-So it is not a number and hence prints true.

-  isNaN("123")      // false → can be converted to number
-  isNaN("123abc")   // true → cannot be converted to number
-  isNaN(100)        // false
-  isNaN(NaN)        // true
-  isNaN(console.log(2)) // 2